 Admitted international applicants who pay the admission deposit will be issued an I-20 form.
 Upon receipt of the I-20, the student may apply for an F-1 visa for study at Wake Forest University.
-The Center for International Studies will assist you throughout the matriculation process.
+The Center for Global Programs & Studies will assist you throughout the matriculation process.

 All international students who have received credit from a post-secondary institution and would like to apply to Wake Forest must apply as a transfer student.
 This includes applicants who wish to enroll with freshman status and/or zero credit transfer.

 In addition to the items outlined above, transfer applicants must submit the Dean's Statement for Transfer Students [PDF].
 Students applying for transfer are required to have all official transcripts translated and accredited through a third party evaluator, Josef Silny & Associates, Inc., in order for the application to be considered for admission.
 There is no guarantee of credit transfer.